isokissa/kapsula/README.md

 Once upon a time, I was programming games in machine language for Sinclair ZX81.
 One of my games won a 3rd prize in the competition for "Best program", organized by a magazine for popular science.
 The game was written for ZX81 with 1KB RAM.

-This project is a reincarnation of the same game, in JavaScript, as an exercise.
+This project is a reincarnation of the same game, written in JavaScript, as an exercise.

 The project is built and tested in continuous integration and the last version from master branch is automatically deployed to http://kapsula.isokissa.org